vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

 8. Notice this tile is green which is an indication the resources are in a healthy state.
 Azure Security Center will flag the tile as red if there are critical recommendations that need to be addressed.

-9. As a last step, let's navigate back to the **Security Center Overview** screen and click on the **Identity & access** tile.
+9. As a last step, navigate back to the **Security Center Overview** screen and click on the **Identity & access** tile

     ![Identity & access tile screenshot.](images/Lab-guide/image163.png "Identity & access tile")

-10. As you review the Applications Security Health, notice in this example there's a recommendation to assign a second subscription owner.
+10. As you review the Applications Security Health, notice in this example there's a recommendation to assign a second subscription owner

     ![Under Identity & access, there is a recommendation to assign more than one subscription owner.](images/Lab-guide/image164.png "Identity & access recommendations")

-11. Go ahead and close this panel and return to the **Security Center Overview** page.
+11. Go ahead and close this panel and return to the **Security Center Overview** page

 12. Azure Security Center provides a quick way to see all the recommendations we just saw in a single view.
 Click on the **Recommendations** tile under the Overview section.